ysun822/currencychecker/README.md

-## 起个名字：wrapper to the exchangerate.host API
+## currency_checker：wrapper to the exchangerate.host API

 This is a package to interface with the exchangerate.host API.
 The exchangerate.host is an API that can get the currency exchange rate and the history trend of the currency.